brandtkeller/Thermostat-Node/README.md

 Run

 ```
-java -jar ./target/springbootdemo-0.0.1.jar
+java -jar ./target/thermo-mdu-0.0.1.jar
 ```

-The server will now be running on port 8080 with an included mock dataset.
+The server will now be running on port 8080.
 See below for running command line manual testing.

 ## Manual testing